 Venous insufficiency is a problem with the flow of blood from the veins of the legs back to the heart.
 It's also called chronic venous insufficiency or chronic venous stasis.

 Veins have valves that keep the blood moving in one direction—toward the heart.
-In venous insufficiency, the valves in the veins of the leg don’t work right.
-So blood pools in the legs.
+In venous insufficiency, the valves in the veins of the leg don't work right.
+So fluid pools in the legs.
 This can lead to problems that include varicose veins.

 What causes the problem?

 Venous insufficiency is sometimes caused by deep vein thrombosis and high blood pressure inside leg veins.

 You are more likely to have venous insufficiency if you:

 - Are older.